Skip to main content

 Yes, if you define a consistent monthly view of recurring subscription revenue and use it alongside ARR.
 That gives you a near-term operating signal while keeping the 12-month view in focus.

-Use caution here: this grounding pack does not provide specific churn or NRR methodology.
+Use caution here: specific churn or NRR methodology will depend on your own definitions.
 Treat ARR growth as directional, and pair it with a separate, clearly defined retention analysis before making strong conclusions.

 Keep your policy consistent and avoid letting non-recurring items distort MRR and ARR.
-Beyond excluding one-time or non-recurring fees, this grounding pack does not define detailed proration or discount accounting rules.
+Beyond excluding one-time or non-recurring fees, confirm detailed proration or discount accounting rules with your accountant or platform documentation.
 If you are still debating which view should lead in your operating meetings, ARR vs. MRR: Which Subscription Metric Matters More for Your Platform's Fundraising Story is a useful next read.

 Includes 4 external sources outside the trusted-domain allowlist.